Ggs91/ShareMyHobby/README.md

 Event model: to  create, modify, delete et and join an event

-Category model: possibilité de filtrer sa recherche
+Category model: to look for a more precise type of event

 Follow model: allows you to follow other users and start to chat with them